gwen-interpreter/gwen/README.md

 Gwen reports all evaluated results to the system output stream.
 Pretty HTML reports containing detailed results, statistics, and summaries can also be generated and written to the file system.
+JUnit-XML reports are also generated alongside the top level HTML reports directory for easy integration with build servers.

 ![Gwen Evaluation Report](doc/img/gwen-report.png)